What is the Ha Giang Loop?

 This means that practically every foreigner you see driving a motorbike in Vietnam is actually doing so illegally, and therefore not insured.
 However, some travel insurance companies will insure you to ride a motorcycle, as long as you have the proper license back home.

 Police checkpoints have increased along the route over recent years and the locations change daily.
 Speeding is the main reason that people are stopped so make sure you are riding carefully if you are seeking a trouble-free journey.
 In built-up areas, do not exceed 40kmph.
-Due to the windy and narrow roads, 60kmph is likely to be plenty once you get out of the towns.
+Due to winding narrow roads, 60kmph is likely to be plenty once you get out of the towns.

 Ha Giang Loop Packing List